ferencberes/ethp2psim/README.md

 **ethp2psim** is a network privacy simulator for the Ethereum peer-to-peer (p2p) network.
 It allows developers and researchers to implement, test, and evaluate the anonymity and privacy guarantees of various routing protocols (e.g., Dandelion(++)) and custom privacy-enhanced message routing protocols. *Issues, PRs, and contributions are welcome!* Let's make Ethereum private together!

-**WARNING: This repository is still under active development.
-Currently, we're putting into place the last features.
-Please, do not consider our code to be ready for public use until we make our first release.
-Kind regards: The collaborators**

 ## Installation

 Create your conda environment: